 Funding sources may negotiate reductions in the project's direct cost.
-Any final negotiations of the budget are handled by Research Administration in consultation with the PI.
-If the investigator is notified of a reduced award, he or she must consult with Research Administration to determine the budget categories to adjust.
+Any final negotiations of the budget are handled by Grants Management in consultation with the PI.
+If the investigator is notified of a reduced award, he or she must consult with Grants Management to determine the budget categories to adjust.
 As opposed to across-the-board reductions, some agencies may accommodate investigators who justify reductions to specific line items.
 If the funding source deletes charges in certain areas, the University may compensate with available specific funds.
 For example, the University may have funds to purchase a piece of equipment for the project instead of the investigator accepting a reduction in salary support.
 If there is a significant reduction in funds, the investigator should attempt to negotiate a reduction in the scope of the activity to be performed, such as omitting a particular "aim" in the application.

 I. Special Cases - Industry Sponsored Clinical Trials

 The University is committed to, and supportive of, industry-sponsored clinical trials.
 In order to evaluate new drugs/medical devices or new uses for approved products for support of applications to the Food and Drug Administration (FDA), the University conducts clinical trials.
 The University is responsible for negotiation, approval, oversight, and compliance with appropriate regulations and guidelines governing clinical trials.